8 Things People With Good Credit Never Do

 7. They Don't Forget to Monitor for Fraud

 Financial experts recommend that everyone order a free copy of their credit reports at least once a year.
 However, people with good credit don't rely solely on yearly checkups.
 They're always on top of their credit and they typically sign up for credit monitoring services.
 These services send an email alert whenever an account is opened in their name, allowing them to catch fraud before it destroys their credit score.
-(Discover it card offers a free FICO credit score with each monthly statement, online, and in their mobile app.)
+(Discover it card offers your recent FICO credit scores for free in a chart on monthly statements and online.)

 8. They Don't Co-Sign Loans